miyadaiku/miyadaiku/README.rst

 - Add .anchor-link style for .ipynb file.

-- YAML can be used in HTML content
+- YAML can be used in HTML content.

+- Add setattr/getattr to jinja variables.

 Upgrading to Miyadaiku 1.0.0